vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 }
 ```

-Then we can create a simple view model similiar to that which we created in SwiftUI that fetches the weather for us.
-Since in Flutter, `ObservableObject` is simply represented with either a `Future` or `Stream`, we can go ahead and simply return a `Future<Weather>` from a function within our view model like so:
+Then a simple view model, similiar to that which was created in SwiftUI, is created to fetch the weather.
+In Flutter, `ObservableObject` is simply represented by either a `Future` or `Stream`, so you can simply return a `Future<Weather>` from a function within the view model:

 <!-- <?code-excerpt "examples/get-started/flutter-for/ios_devs_swiftui/async_in_flutter/lib/main.dart (HomePageViewModel)"?> -->
 ```dart